zealtv/zeal-co-hugo/content/notebook/Metamodernism and the evolution of consciousness.md

 **Metamodernism.
 Everybody.
 We should probably get on board with this.**

 Maybe it's just me but it seems like there is a collision of ideas going on.
-Some of the ideas go by terms like *meta-modernism*, *integral*, *process philosophy*, *process theology*, *pan-experientalism*, *panpsychism*, *organic cosmology*, and probably a lot more.
-Within this area of thinking, there are quite a few people with a new sort of spiritual conviction - proposing a sort of proto-framework that values all perspectives.... ah I think I lost my way in describing it.
-It's a lot of ideas all at once.
-I'm just going to throw down a smattering of them.
+Some of the ideas go by terms like *meta-modernism*, *integral*, *process philosophy*, *process theology*, *pan-experientalism*, *panpsychism*, *organic cosmology*, and probably a lot

 ![](../files/ever-present-origin.png)